 What is xvc?

-The xvc codec is a next generation block-based video coding format built using world-class compression technologies.
+The xvc codec is a new block-based video coding format built using world-class compression technologies.

 In which scenarios can I use xvc?